 Paddleboarding is an exciting sport on the water.
 At Bluet Sup safety is our number one priority.
 Weather makes all the difference for an enjoyable paddling experience.

 A beginner paddler will find it challenging to paddle in consistent winds 13 mph or more.
-Depending on the experience, strength of the paddler, type of paddleboard, and direction of the wind, we are open.
-Bluet Sup closes when the winds are a consistent 15mph or higher..
+Depending on the experience, the strength of the paddler, type of paddleboard, and direction of the wind, we are open.
+Bluet Sup closes when the winds are a consistent 15mph or higher.
 It is discouraged to paddleboard/Kayak in these conditions as winds can be dangerous.

 If winds are 12-17mph we are open but do not recommend inexperienced paddlers or young paddlers on these breezy days.
 The employees have the right to refuse service to paddlers that we feel may not have the ability to paddle in winds.
 We ask that you please trust our experience as we want you to have a safe, memorable & fun time.